Category: Statement

 President Trump 2.0 implications for human rights in Myanmar

-The recent United States election was an exercise in the fundamental right of people to choose their leaders freely but also signals potential challenges for human rights in Myanmar.
+The recent U.S. election exemplifies the fundamental right to freely choose leaders, but it also signals potential threats to human rights in Myanmar.

 • UN Cybercrime Treaty threatens digital rights